-One idea for the wording of the fix is to use a lambda:
+For example, one idea for the wording of the fix was to use a lambda:

 See https://wandbox.org/permlink/KRecfQhE696LD4DC for an example without and with this fix.

 Because the expression we initialize rg with is now no longer a separate statement, the lifetime of all prvalues returned in the expression that is the initial range remain valid until the end of the whole loop.